Employment and Appointments

 If you are clergy (stipended or non-stipended), or are recruiting and supporting clergy, please follow this link for information that may interest you: Clergy.

 All staff who fulfil their service to the Church by being employed through the Diocese or Parishes, are covered by New Zealand employment legislation and by Diocesan employment policies.
-If you are an employee, or are recruiting and supporting employees, please follow this link for information that may interest you: Employees.
+If you are an employee, or are recruiting and supporting employees, please follow this link to the national Anglican website, for information that may interest you: Employees.

 The Diocese is grateful for the the many many hours of work donated by the huge number of volunteers within the Diocesan Office and the Parishes.
 Volunteering comes in many forms and can include lay ministry (including ministry licensed by the Bishops), roles on vestries and being wardens, or providing help around churches (such as flowers, cleaning or gardening).
 Volunteers are not employees under the Employment Relations Act 2000, but are covered by Diocesan volunteer policies.
 If you are a volunteer, or are working with and supporting volunteers, please follow this link for information that may interest you: Volunteers.

 The safety of all members of the Church community is of paramount importance.
 The Health and Safety at Work Act 2015 aims to ensure that workers and other persons should be given the highest level of protection against harm to their health, safety, and welfare from work risks.
 This applies to churches.
 For further guidance please follow this link: Health and Safety.

 Police or Criminal Conviction History checks are required every three years for individuals who are appointed or elected to positions of responsibility in order to ensure the safety and wellbeing of all,

 especially the young and the vulnerable in the Diocese and to ensure appropriate management of finances.
 See the Diocesan policy below and follow this link to access the appropriate forms from NZ Police: Police Checks.

 Ministry Standards for Office Bearers: Title D Canon I